caktus/django-project-template/README.rst

 Django version
 ------------------------

-The Django version configured in this template is conservative.
+The Django version configured in this template is 2.2.x.
 If you want to use a newer version, edit ``requirements/base.txt``.

 Getting Started